 Looking for a quick, easy, and nourishing meal?
 Look no further than this Savory Dutch Baby pancake.
-Made in a cast-iron skillet, this giant oven pancake is made with wholegrain spelt flour, Parmesan cheese, and lots of black pepper for a satisfying, savory dish that's perfect for breakfast, brunch, or dinner.
+Made in a cast-iron skillet, this giant oven pancake is made with wholegrain flour, Parmesan cheese, and lots of black pepper for a satisfying, savory dish that's perfect for breakfast, brunch, or dinner.

 So let's get into it, and make this gloriously cheesy, puffed up drama queen of an oven pancake together.